elPerax/GymApplication/README.md

-Gym application.
+Gym application

-Mobile developemnt(Android).
+Mobile developemnt(Android) using Kotlin.

-Description: Black, red, white themed application, it contains tutorials on how to do exercises to stay in shape.
-It also implements the API Google maps SDK for Android, it is used to show places where people can workout in the Montreal Metropolitan area.
+Description:
+This fitness-focused mobile application is designed with a black, red, and white theme.
+It provides video tutorials to help users learn how to perform exercises and stay in shape.
+The app also integrates the Google Maps SDK for Android, which displays workout locations across the Montreal Metropolitan area, such as parks and outdoor gyms.

+Features:
+-Exercise tutorials with video playback.
+-Custom Google Maps integration.
+-SQLite database for storing exercise details.
+-Clean UI with intuitive navigation.